 The brighter screen made a noticeable difference in direct sunlight.
 Dog icons and terrain details were easier to read at a glance while walking.

 Sharing all the dogs to other hunters each morning took under a minute instead of 15-20 minutes of individual transfers.
 And during drives with dozens of dogs working the field, channel scanning let me adjust frequencies to prevent crosstalk with other handlers.
+Garmin’s support portal provides additional context on this topic.

 The Garmin Alpha line combines tracking and training in one device.
 The Astro 900 and Astro 430 are tracking-only handhelds with no stimulation or training features.